J-R-1/J-R-1/Movie Recommendation using Spark ALS Recommender system/README.md

 # Movie Recommendation using Spark ALS Recommender system
 <img src="https://media.giphy.com/media/2eKtgBTca0l4atcsPI/giphy.gif?cid=790b76111152f32a380d5cd59abdd73471f8a3f78e9ecaaf&rid=giphy.gif&ct=g" />

 A common task of recommender systems is to improve customer experience through personalized recommendations based on prior user feedback.
-This allows Google to show you relevant ads, Amazon to recommend relevant products, and Netflix to recommend movies that you might like.
+This allows Google to show us relevant ads, Amazon to recommend relevant products, and Netflix to recommend movies that we might like.
 This <b>project</b> will demonstrate how we can use <b>Apache Spark</b> to recommend movies to a user.
 We will start with somec basic EDA on the datasets and recommendation techniques, and then use the <b>Spark ML</b> library's <b>Alternating Least Squares</b> method to make more sophisticated predictions.

 ### <b>Collaborative filtering and Alternating Least Squares(ALS) algorithm :</b>
 ---------------------------------------------------------------------------------